-My name is Ryan Cloutier and I am a third-year PhD candidate in the Department of Astronomy and Astrophysics at the University of Toronto.
+My name is Ryan Cloutier and I am a fourth-year PhD candidate in the Department of Astronomy and Astrophysics at the University of Toronto.
 I am also a Centre for Planetary Sciences Graduate Fellow doing my thesis with Professors Kristen Menou and René Doyon at le Université de Montréal.
 As such, I am also affiliated with the Institute for Research on Exoplanets.

 most of my research revolves around the endeavour of trying to detect Earth-like planets around nearby M-dwarf stars using the radial velocity method.

 These stars are most effectively observed at near-infrared wavelengths where the majority of their flux is emitted and stellar absorption features, which are required to measure precise radial velocities, are abundant.
 To conduct observations of nearby M-dwarfs and search for faint planetary signals a number of innovative instruments are currently being designed and built including SPIRou and NIRPS; near-infrared spectrographs whose observations I will use to both detect new exoplanetary systems as well as to characterize the masses of known transiting planetary systems thus constraining their bulk densities; i.e. are they rocky Earth-like planets or gas giants more akin to Neptune.